tonik/theme/README.md

 $ composer create-project tonik/tonik <theme-name>
 ```

-You can also directly download or clone repository to the `wp-content/themes` directory.
+You can also directly download or clone the repository to the `wp-content/themes` directory.

 ```bash
 # Clone repository to the <theme-name> folder.